Frequently Asked Questions

 What is allergic contact dermatitis?
 Allergic contact dermatitis is a less common type of contact dermatitis.
 Its reactions usually worsen with increased exposure to the allergen.
 It is a delayed allergic reaction, occurring between 24 and 72 hours after exposure, caused by chemicals such as perfumes or preservatives coming into contact with the skin.
 (Source: SkinsMatter.com).

-What types of preservatives do you use in your products?
-Preservatives are ingredients that prevent or retard bacterial, yeast, mold, and fungus growth which protect products from spoilage.
+- What types of preservatives do you use in your products?
+Preservatives are ingredients that prevent or retard bacteria, yeast, mold, and fungus growth which protect products from spoilage.
 The common preservative types are parabens, formaldehyde-releasers, isothiazolinones, phenoxyethanol, and organic acids.
 (Source: CosmeticTestLabs.com).
 I use gluconolactone (and) sodium benzoate as a preservative.
 Gluconolactone (and) sodium benzoate is accepted by ECOCERT as a preservative in certified organic cosmetics, offers broad spectrum preservation without parabens, formaldehyde, isothiazolinones, or phenoxyethanol and is natural (derived from nonGMO corn via a fermentation process).
-Use products within 8 months of opening.

 What is your shipping policy?
 Purchases are shipped within 2-3 business days after orders are placed.
 Packages are shipped via USPS priority mail and will arrive within 3-5 business days.
 Shipping fees are either flat rate or weight-based.
 If orders need to be shipped via an overnight service (Fed Ex or UPS), please contact Angela for assistance.